There are a number of organisations that can help your business grow.

 Chesterfield falls into both the D2N2 LEP, as mentioned above, and the Sheffield City Region LEP (SCR).
 This means that businesses also have access to another Growth Hub.
-You will find further detail on the website http://www.scrgrowthhub.co.uk
+You will find further details at www.scrgrowthhub.co.uk.

 The Sheffield City Region Access to Finance Centre of Expertise (SCR AFCOE)

 SCR AFCOE is an important part of the SCR Growth Hub offering.
-The approach adopted by the SCR is to provide one point of contact for all funding enquiries – this can either initially be through the hub enquiry line 0800 043 5522 or alternatively businesses can directly submit a fully completed Expression of Interest.
-Further information can be found here http://www.scrgrowthhub.co.uk/accesstofinance
+The approach adopted by the SCR is to provide one point of contact for all funding enquiries – this can either initially be through the hub enquiry line on 0800 043 5522, or alternatively businesses can directly submit a fully completed expression of interest.
+Further information can be found at www.scrgrowthhub.co.uk/services/access-to-finance.

 Funding to support businesses that want to grow is currently available through the University of Derby.
 The funding (Regional Growth Fund or RGF) is primarily aimed at supporting capital investment schemes that will create new employment.
 The minimum award size is £15,000, with a maximum grant of £1m.
 There is a grant intervention rate up to 30 per cent of total project costs.